Spark DDL

 CREATE TABLE

-To create an MixedFormat table under an Amoro Catalog, you can use USING ARCTIC to specify the provider in the CREATE TABLE statement.
+To create an MixedFormat table under an Amoro Catalog, you can use using mixed_iceberg or using mixed_hive to specify the provider in the CREATE TABLE statement.
 If the Catalog type is Hive, the created table will be a Hive-compatible table.

 id bigint COMMENT "unique id",